 but would like to thank them anyway, whoever they are!

-for graciously donating the space and bandwidth to co-locate the main
+the space and bandwidth to host the main

 And finally, I would like to thank my wife and family for putting up